arduino/compile-sketches/README.md

 - `source-path` - path to install as a library.
 Relative paths are assumed to be relative to the root of the repository.
 - `destination-name` - folder name to install the library to.
 By default, the folder will be named according to the source repository or subfolder name.

+##### Repository

+Keys:
+- `source-url` - URL to clone the repository from.
+It must start with `git://` or end with `.git`.
+- `version` - [Git ref](https://git-scm.com/book/en/v2/Git-Internals-Git-References) of the repository to checkout.
+The special version name `latest` will cause the latest tag to be used.
+By default, the repository will be checked out to the tip of the default branch.
+- `source-path` - path to install as a library.
+Paths are relative to the root of the repository.
+The default is to install from the root of the repository.
+- `destination-name` - folder name to install the library to.
+By default, the folder will be named according to the source repository or subfolder name.

 ### `sketch-paths`